Office Timeline – free timeline maker

 Decide how many rows you need.
 Your rows will be:

-- Row 1: Headers and timeline axis (months/quarters)
+• Row 1: Headers and timeline axis (months or quarters)

-For a typical project roadmap, 5-7 rows is ideal.
-If you need more than 10 rows, your roadmap is too detailed—consolidate phases.
+For a typical project roadmap, 5–7 rows is ideal.
+If you need more than 10, consolidate phases.
+A roadmap with too many rows loses its purpose.

 Example structure: